nikeshskillup/recipe-app-reactjs/README.md

 By the end of this lab, you will have achieved the following:

-**1.** Created a React-based project for the Foodie Delights Recipe Application.
+**1.** Created a React-based project called Foodie Delights Recipe Application.

 **2.** Developed a user-friendly and intuitive recipe browsing and management system.

 **3.** Efficiently managed recipe data, including ingredients, dietary information, and instructions, utilizing React's state management (e.g., `useState`).

-**4.** Implemented interactive features for users to browse, search, and save recipes for an engaging experience.
+**4.** Implemented interactive features for users to browse, search, and save recipes for creating an engaging experience.

 **5.** Enhanced the application's visual appeal and user experience through well-designed CSS styles.